officiallysingh/spring-batch-commons/README.md

 Should be optimized as per available machine resources, Default: 8.
 * **`batch.trigger-partitioning-threshold`** : Minimum number of records to trigger partitioning otherwise it could be counter productive to do partitioning, Default: 100.
+* **`batch.task-executor`** : Bean name of the Task Executor to be used for executing the jobs.
+By default `SyncTaskExecutor` is used.
+Set to `applicationTaskExecutor` to use `SimpleAsyncTaskExecutor` provided by Spring.
+Or use any other custom `TaskExecutor` and set the bean name here.
+Don't set this property in Spring cloud task but Spring Rest applications.
 * **`batch.run-id-sequence`** : Run Id database sequence name, Default: `run_id_sequence`.

 ## Usage